rahulbattu15-boop/password-strength-checker/docs/project_report.md

 ##

-The Password Strength Checker project is about helping students learn if their passwordsre strong or weak.
+The Password Strength Checker project is about helping students learn if their passwords are strong or weak.
 This project checks how long a password is, if it has letters, big letters, numbers, special characters and if its a common password or not.

 ## Objective

 The main goal is to make a tool that tells users how strong their password is and gives them tips to make it better.
-We also looked at a dataset to understand password patterns.
+I also looked at a dataset to understand password patterns.

 ## Dataset

-We used a dataset with 10,000 passwords.
+I used a dataset with 10,000 passwords.
 It has information like the password itself how long it is, what types of characters it has and how strong it is.

 ## Work Completed